Take a TxCHSE or ESL class

 - The restrictions apply only to students holding F-1 visas.
 They do not apply to students attending public school on derivative visas, such as F-2, J-2 or H-4 visas.
 The restrictions also do not apply to students attending private schools on F-1 visas.

 - The Houston Community College Adult Education & Literacy Program (AEL) provides classes in Texas Certificate of High School Equivalency (TxCHSE) Test Preparation and English as a Second Language (ESL) in the greater Houston area.
-Our program is designed for native and non-native speakers who want to improve their language skills and gain core academic skills needed to obtain a HSE.
+Our program is designed for native and non-native speakers who want to improve their language skills and gain core academic skills needed to obtain an HSE.

 - All subjects (Math, Social Studies, Language, Reading) pertaining to the TxCHSE Test are taught in one class.

-- Before enrolling in class, applicants are required to attend an orientation/registration session where they will view a Power Point presentation detailing information about our program and learn about locations, dates and times of classes.
-Potential students can may obtain orientation/registration information by calling (713) 718-5400.
+- Before enrolling in a class, applicants are required to attend an orientation/registration session where they will view a Power Point presentation detailing information about our program and learn about locations, dates and times of classes.
+Potential students can obtain orientation/registration information by calling (713) 718-5400.

-- Students should bring state-issued picture ID, (a passport is allowable), a blue pen, #2 pencil, and a tablet/paper to orientation/registration sessions and to class.
+- Students should bring a state-issued picture ID, (a passport is allowable), a blue pen, #2 pencil, and a tablet/paper to orientation/registration sessions and to class.

 - If you are interested in attaining a TxCHSE instead of taking a preparation class, we refer you to the Texas Education Agency (TEA) website.